-Growing Ability offers half day social therapeutic horticulture sessions for adults with learning disabilities, at our beautiful growing plots and community garden in Hitchin.
+Growing Ability offers half day social therapeutic horticulture sessions for adults with learning disabilities and mental ill health, at our beautiful growing plots and community garden in Hitchin.

 If you join Growing Ability as a ‘gardener’ you’ll be taking part in meaningful activities and informal training in horticulture, nature conservation, healthy living, cooking and food prep, nature-based art and crafts/woodwork.